Frequently Asked Questions

 A. In Civil Matters.

-(1) Without prejudice to the provisions authorizing the Supreme Court as the first Court in accordance with the Constitution and the Laws, the District Court shall have original jurisdiction to hear and determine any action as the first Court in civil cases.
-The District Court shall sit with a single judge.
-A District Court Judge is authorized to decide the disputed amount or the value of the subject up to 100,000.-TL (One Hundred Thousand Turkish Liras), the President of a District Court or a Senior District Judge is authorized to decide the disputed amount or the value of the subject over 100,000.-TL.
+(1) Without prejudice to the provisions authorizing the Supreme Court as the first Court in accordance with the Constitution and the Laws, the District Court has original jurisdiction to hear and determine any action as the first Court in civil cases.
+The District Court sits with a single judge.
+A District Court Judge is authorized to decide the disputed amount or the value of the subject up to 1,000,000.-TL, the President of a District Court or a Senior District Judge is authorized to decide the disputed amount or the value of the subject up to 10,000,000.-TL and the District Courts which are composed of two judges are authorized to decide the disputed amounts of 10,000,000 TL or more.

 (2) Notwithstanding that the amount in dispute or the value of the subject matter is in excess of the jurisdiction conferred upon him a District Court Judge shall have power; (a) To give a judgement in any action in which; (i) The defendant fails to enter an appearance within the time fixed for such appearance; or (ii) Either party fails to appear at the hearing of the action; or (iii) Either party fails to deliver any pleading within the time appointed by the Rules of Court in force for the time being; or (iv) Application is made for summary judgement under the Rules of Court; or (v) The claim of any party is admitted in whole or where admitted in part with regard to the part admitted, (b) To make any order in action not disposing of the action on its merits.